- Home

-Millions of Premium Bond holders from December will see their prize fund rate reduced.
+Millions of Premium Bond holders from January will see their prize fund rate reduced for the second time in two months.

-Government-backed NS&I has announced that the Premium Bond prize rate will fall by 25 basis points from 4.40% to 4.15% from the December 2024 draw onwards.
-The prize fund rate was last changed in March 2024.
+Government-backed NS&I has announced that the Premium Bond prize rate will fall by 15 basis points from 4.15% to 4% from the January 2025 draw onwards.
+The prize fund rate changed from 4.49% to 4.15% in the December 2024 draw.

 The prize fund rate is designed to show what an average person might win in prize money each year, presented as an example interest rate.
 However, there are no guarantees you’ll receive this amount, and you could win more than this – or you could win nothing at all.

-The odds of winning a prize will reduce to 22,000 to 1, down from 21,000 to 1 in December.
-Andrew Westhead, NS&I Retail Director, said: “As the savings market continues to change, we need to lower the rates on some of our products to help us meet our Net Financing target, while also ensuring we continue to balance the interests of our savers, taxpayers and the broader financial services sector.
+The odds of winning a prize will remain at 22,000 to 1 in January 2025.
+Andrew Westhead, NS&I Retail Director, said: “We carefully review our savings rates in response to changes in the broader market.
+These adjustments help us meet our Net Financing target while balancing the interests of our savers, taxpayers and the wider financial services sector.

 Sarah Coles, head of personal finance at Hargreaves Lansdown said: “A hefty prize tends to persuade us to overestimate the chances of winning when we’re considering whether or not to take a punt.
 Usually this is offset by the cost of losing our stake, but because this doesn’t happen with Premium Bonds, it can feel like we’re not paying a price.